pan-sveta/BSY-Bonus-C-C/README.md

 BSY Bonus - Task5️⃣
 ==================
 Command and Control using Github Gist written in .Net Core 7.
-For fun, it is written with the theme of pastoralism.
+For fun, it is written with the theme of pastoralism 🐑🐕.

 For ease of evaluation I recorded a video demonstrating and desribing it's function.